johan162/hpdf_table/docs/APIOverview.md

    *Specify the minimum row height in points*

  - hpdftbl_set_bottom_vmargin_factor()
-   *Specfy the bottom margin for content as a fraction of the specified fontsize*
+   *Specify the bottom margin for content as a fraction of the specified fontsize*

  - hpdftbl_set_cellspan()
-   *Define a cell to span multiple rows and columns."
+   *Define a cell to span multiple rows and columns.*

  - hpdftbl_clear_spanning()
    *Remove all previous set cell spanning.*